Naga0848/Dockerfiles/README.md

     RUN Instruction

+    RUN instructions configure the image like installing packages, doing some configurations, etc..

+    RUN executes at the time of image creation

+    systemctl start nginx --> etc/systemd/system/nginx.service

+    docker pull nginx -> first it checks locally, if it does not exist it checks in hub

     Here we are installing nginx via docker image(in the dockerfile)

     docker build -t run:v1 . >>> command to build an image